 - What risk factors do you have that would preclude you from taking hormone replacement therapy?

 Each person must weigh the risks and benefits of using or not using hormones or any treatment for that matter.
-Inaction carries a risk and that is often overlooked.
 You can learn more about women’s hormones, what they do and how to better manage them in the Care 4 U Course: “Estrogen/Progesterone Balance: Your Guide to Being Slim, Sharp, Stable and Supercharged.”
-In this 4 Module course, we bust some myths and you can assess your status, learn how to achieve balance naturally and be given the strategies and resources necessary to be slim, sharp, stable, and supercharged.
+In this 4 Module course, we bust some myths and you can assess your status.
+Help you learn how to achieve balance naturally.
+Furthermore, the strategies and resources necessary to be slim, sharp, stable, and supercharged.